niisita/eliza/docs/docs/core/plugins.md

 ### What's the difference between Actions and Services?

 Actions handle specific agent responses or behaviors, while Services provide ongoing background functionality or external API integrations that multiple actions might use.

+### How to add Plugins to ElizaOS Plugin Registry?
+Once you’ve hosted your plugin in your repo, please add an issue to the Plugin repo pointing correctly to your repository, and add a modification to the registry.
+Once this is done, please submit PR to edit the registry here https://github.com/elizaos-plugins/registry

+### How long does the Plugin Review take?
+Review is no longer required for Plugins as they are not merged into the main repository.
+Plugins will be maintained and owned in their respective GitHub repositories.
+However, if you’d like them to be displayed in ElizaOS Plugin Registry, please submit a PR here https://github.com/elizaos-plugins/registry

+### What is the Plugin release procedure?
+Or Are maintainers able to release a new version of code by themselves?
+To update your Plugin, please push the updated code to the default branch on your repo.
+Since this is already pointing to the correct repository on the ElizaOS Plugin Registry, this will always reflect your most updated code.

+### How frequently can the maintainers release a new version?
+Maintainers can release their own plugin updates as frequently as they’d like.
+We ask that the updated code be pushed to the default branch on your repo.
+Having a plugin listed in the registry does not require it to be under elizaos-plugins organizations.
+As part of the current transition state, some plugins are published under the elizaos-plugins organization and some are not.
+In a future state, only plugins considered “official plugins” will remain in elizaos-plugins.

 ## Additional Resources